Nurses are the heroes of real life available for 24x7 patient support.

-Please take note that we have used a simple job title as Nurse.
+Note that we have used a simple job title as "Nurse".

-It necessarily does not have to match your current job title but definitely should be in line with the job title you are dreaming of.
+However, it does not necessarily have to match your current job title.
+But it should definitely should be in line with the target job title.

 So, if you are applying for a Head Nurse profile and right now you are at Supervisor-Nurse level. you can safely use this job title as 'Head Nurse' to convey your aspirations.

 Make sure that you possess the required experience, however.
 For example, do not write "Licensed Practical Nurse" without really having a license for it, or a "Home Health Aide" without having practical experience in Home Health.

 In such cases, you may only tweak your title to an extent which represents both your current designation and the one you are aiming for.

 For example, you may start your nursing resume summary with a certification for an "Emergency Nurse".

 "Certified Emergency Nurse (CEN) with dedicated hospital nursing experience in ER and trauma units"